-The Pantry is available to all Crete Township residents in need, every Wednesday at Town Hall, from 9:00 am until noon.
+The Pantry is available to all Crete Township residents in need, every Wednesday at Town Hall, from 9:00 am until 11:00 am.
 Proof of residency is required and visits are limited to 12 times per year.
 Donations of cash and food will be accepted any day while the Township Offices are open.
 If donations are made by mail, please mark the envelope (Crete Pantry).

 Township Government: Local People Helping Local People